An outstanding global education

 - Highly qualified, dedicated faculty: Who understand the unique challenges international students face in the American school system, and who know how to meet those students’ unique academic needs.
 7:1 student-to-teacher ratio.

-- Advanced Placement (AP) courses: ES International School students have the opportunity to take AP courses in High School, standardized high school courses that are roughly equivalent to undergraduate college courses.
+- Advanced Placement (AP) courses: ES American School students have the opportunity to take AP courses in High School, standardized high school courses that are roughly equivalent to undergraduate college courses.
 After completing an AP class, students typically take the AP exam in that subject, for which they can earn credits and accelerated placement in college.

 Middle School Academic Program